jasonrey/mini-php-mvc/README.md

         "data": Mixed
     }

-- `$message` is empty string by default by accepts object and array as well.
+- `$message` is empty string by default by accepts object and array as well
 - `result.status` is `"fail"`
 - `result.data` is the data returned by server